About Dr. Carter

 Before joining the faculty at Emory University, Dr. Carter served as a Senior Assistant Research Scientist in the Epidemic Intelligence Service of the Centers for Disease Control and Prevention, where he researched smoking as a risk marker for suicidal behaviors in adolescents.
 In addition, he is actively engaged in translating research in psychology to everyday language, and has appeared in magazines such as mental floss and Readers Digest, and well as on news programs such as Connect With Kids and NBC’s Today show.
 His introduction to psychology textbook Learn Psychology is published by Jones and Bartlett Learning.
 He has two books coming out soon: Abnormal Psychology and Buzz!
-Understanding Thrill Seekers and the High Sensation Seeking Personality will be published by New Harbinger.
+Understanding Thrill Seekers and the High Sensation Seeking Personality will be out next year.

 Dr. Carter received his Ph.D. in Clinical Psychology from the University of Michigan, Ann Arbor, in 1993; in 2007, he finished a postdoctoral masters in clinical psychopharmacology from Farleigh Dickenson University.